jareer12/grepper/readme.md

    * [Raw API Documentation](https://github.com/jareer12/code-grepper)

 **What is ToLog?**<br>
-The last parameter of every fucntion is a boolean called `toLog`, which allows you to debug things and log them to console for better understanding of the function you are using, It logs important stuff like responses, errors, etc.
+The last parameter of every function is a boolean called `toLog`, which allows you to debug things by loging them to console for better understanding of the function you are using, It logs important stuff like responses, errors, etc.

 ## [Global][GlobalDocs]